Clearer Seas Ahead: Explore How Biofuels May Advance Maritime Emission Reduction Goals

 While there’s buzz in the industry for products such as green methanol, hydrogen and green ammonia, these solutions don’t exist today.

-Jon Scharingson, Director of Strategic Initiatives, shares in this short video series how biodiesel and renewable diesel are the right technical fit for large container vessels and cruise ships today.
+This short video explores why biodiesel and renewable diesel are the right technical fit for large container vessels and cruise ships today.

 Working to make progress toward maritime emission reduction targets with biofuels